acumos/system-integration/AIO/README.md

 ## Contents

 * oneclick_deploy.sh: the script you will run as “bash oneclick_deploy.sh”.
 * acumos-env.sh: environment setup script that will get customized as new env parameters get generated (e.g. passwords).
 Used by oneclick_deploy.sh and clean.sh.
-You can get the mysql root and user passwords from this if you want to do any manual database operations, e.g. see what tables/rows are created.
+Post-install, you can get the mysql root and user passwords from this if you want to do any manual database operations, e.g. see what tables/rows are created.
 * clean.sh: script you can run as “bash clean.sh” to remove the Acumos install, to try it again etc.
-* cmn-data-svc-ddl-dml-mysql-1.13.sql: Common Dataservice database setup script.
+* cmn-data-svc-ddl-dml-mysql-1.14.sql: Common Dataservice database setup script.
 Used by oneclick_deploy.sh.
 * docker-compose.sh: Script called by the other scripts as needed, to take action on the set of Acumos docker services.
 Used by oneclick_deploy.sh and clean.sh.
 You can also call this directly e.g. to tail the service container logs.
 See the script for details.
 * docker-compose.yaml: The docker services that will be acted upon, per the options passed to docker-compose.sh.